By Julie Gordon

 The flooding has so far affected more than 4,000 properties across Quebec, according to the Urgence Quebec website, including homes in the Montreal suburb of Laval and Gatineau, part of the Ottawa capital region.

 The federal government said it is providing disaster response to Quebec, including hundreds of Canadian Armed Forces already deployed to help with sandbagging and other efforts.

-"Citizens can rest assured that help will be provided," said Canada's Public Safety Minister Ralph Goodale in a statement.
+"Citizens can rest assured that help will be provided," Canada's Public Safety Minister Ralph Goodale said in a statement.

 A spokesman for Goodale said it was too soon to compare the scale of flooding to 2017, but noted that the frequency and severity of natural disasters has increased in Canada in recent years due to climate change.

 Quebec Premier François Legault said on Monday that his government would provide capped compensation to victims, along with financial incentives for people to move out of flood zones.